ingorichter/EFFDicePassphraseGenerator/README.md

 to pick a word to build the passphrase.

 The project is based on [this](https://github.com/mantinedev/vite-template) great Mantine + Vite template.
-The UI is based on [Mantine](https://mantine.dev) to providea good looking UI.
+The UI is based on [Mantine](https://mantine.dev) to provide a good looking UI.

 - [PostCSS](https://postcss.org/) with [mantine-postcss-preset](https://mantine.dev/styles/postcss-preset)
 - [TypeScript](https://www.typescriptlang.org/)